nestserka/e-commerce/README.md

 1. **Install Node.js**

-2. **Obtain the Project Files:**
-   You have two options for obtaining the project files:
+2. **Obtain the Project Files:** you have two options for obtaining the project files:

    - **Fork the Repository:**
      If you plan to contribute to the project or make changes to the code, it's recommended to fork the repository.
 This will create a copy of the repository under your GitHub account.